The Stand (1994 miniseries): As a theatrical film

-King and George A. Romero's first conversations with each other were about the development of an adaptation of 'Salem's Lot (1975) in the late 1970s; although Romero wouldn't be involved in any adaptation of that novel, he did express interest in adapting The Stand during these discussions.
-While King initially didn't think of the novel being worthy of a film version, Romero's reason was the amount of traveling he could do, as the novel takes place in several locations; and the story's relevance to social issues.
+King and George A. Romero's first conversations with each other were about the development of an adaptation of 'Salem's Lot (1975) in the late 1970s, and although Romero wouldn't be involved in any adaptation of that novel, he did express interest in adapting The Stand during these discussions.
+While King initially didn't think of the novel being worthy of a film version, Romero's reasons were the amount of traveling he could do, as the novel takes place in several locations, and the story's relevance to social issues.

 Due to the epic style of the novel demanding a huge budget, King and Romero's primary concern was possibly having to deal with financing from major studios, which would likely have meant losing a lot of artistic control or worsening studio reputation if the film was a box office bomb.
-King recalled in a 1980 interview of Hollywood middlemen being skeptical of Romero's idea of The Stand becoming a feature-length picture for the content's huge scale.
+King recalled in a 1980 interview of Hollywood middlemen were skeptical of Romero's idea of The Stand becoming a feature-length picture for the content's huge scale.
 There were some studios that did offer King and Romero several option contracts for adapting The Stand shortly after the novel's release, but the two turned all of them down.

 At the same time, Laurel Entertainment's Richard P. Rubinstein was also obsessed with trying to produce a film of The Stand since the book had been published in 1978, and it became Laurel's pet project throughout the adaptation's development as a theatrical production.
-In a summer 1979 talk between Romero and Rubinstein, they came up with an idea of how to fund it independently: by producing Creepshow, a low-budget original film that would create a huge profit and increase Laurel's credibility.
-Both Creepshow and The Stand were first announced in a summer 1980 edition of Cinefantastique, and King completed the first draft in early 1981.
+In the summer of 1979, talks began between Romero and Rubinstein, and they came up with an idea of how to fund it independently: by producing Creepshow, a low-budget original film that would create a huge profit and increase Laurel's credibility.
+Both Creepshow and The Stand were first announced in a summer 1980 edition of Cinefantastique, and Romero's attachment to direct the theatrical version of The Stand was printed on the second-edition paperback-printings of the novel.
+Stephen King completed the first draft of the screenplay in early 1981.